zwin-project/zwin.dev/content/getting_started/zen_walkthrough/en.md

 You use [Ray](https://www.zwin.dev/what_is_it/interactions_on_zen#ray) to interact with the VR world.
 Ray works as a cursor.
 If you move the mouse, Ray follows that movement.

-By clicking the launcher icons in the menu bar below, you can open windows in [Board](https://www.zwin.dev/en/what_is_it/interactions_on_zen#board).
+With a configuration file, you can add app launchers in the screen.
+By clicking the launcher icons in Dock below, you can open windows in [Board](https://www.zwin.dev/en/what_is_it/interactions_on_zen#board).
 By dragging & dropping the windows, you can move windows to another Board.
-Board itself can be moved in the same way.
+Board itself can be moved by dragging the empty area of the Board.

 ## 3D Windows
 If you open the file explorer from the launcher icon and double-click a stl file, the file is opened in our 3D app, "Zen Object Viewer".
 It shows 3D model in thr VR world.
 If you point Ray to the 3D model and scroll, the models rotate.
-The model works as a 3D window, so you can also move it with dragging & dropping.
+The model works as a 3D window, so you can also move it by dragging the app name plate shown below the app.

 ## Coming back to 2D screen

 If you start to feel tired while using VR, you can put off the headset and come back to the 2D mode.
+There is a keyboard shortcut (`Meta + V`) to exit VR mode.

 You can access the Boards you used in VR with the switcher in the bottom of the screen.
 The windows on the Boards are preservered even after you exit the VR mode.